JGRennison/OpenTTD-patches/jgrpp-changelog.md

 * * *

+### v0.9.0 (2015-12-19)
+* Improved breakdowns: Fix desync which occured when issuing a "train too heavy" advice message.
+* Routing restrictions:
+  * Add a conditional to test which company owns the train.
+  * OpenGFX electric signal sprites are now considered "default", so can be recoloured blue when restricted.
+  * Add a setting to show restricted electric signals using the default sprites (recoloured blue).
+* Increase maximum value of max loan difficulty setting.
+* Add a 32bpp SSE2 palette animator.
+This is ~4x faster than the non-accelerated palette animator.
+* Version detection: git and the .ottdrev-vc file now override SVN and Hg.
+* Bump trunk base from r27466 to r27472

 ### v0.8.1 (2015-12-06)
 * Fix crash when a station is deleted with its departure boards window open.
 * Enhanced viewports: Fix new/enlarged route step markers not being redrawn.